xdmvdlsvxz35927/notes/README.md

 Remember to take breaks throughout the day to clear your mind and refocus.
 Avoid multi-tasking as much as possible, as it can be distracting and reduce your efficiency.
 Instead, focus your attention on one task at a time and give it your full attention.
  - 来自帮助助手

+# 2023-12-18
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary and after profiling your code to identify bottlenecks.